gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/api/sdk-backend-mockingbird.api.md

 // @internal
 export function dummyDataView(definition: IExecutionDefinition, result?: IExecutionResult, config?: DummyBackendConfig): IDataView;

+// Warning: (ae-internal-missing-underscore) The name "ExecutionRecording" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type ExecutionRecording = {
+    definition: IExecutionDefinition;
+    executionResult: any;
+    dataViewAll: any;
+};

 // Warning: (ae-internal-missing-underscore) The name "LegacyExecutionRecording" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal @deprecated